sankhedekar/Wi-Fi_Xfer/README.md

 Select the file which you want to transfer on server_WifiXfer.py Multiple files can be selected.

-(Working on Android app to send and recieve files from PC/Laptop)
+(Working on Android to send and recieve files from PC/Laptop)